alankrantas/alankrantas.github.io/README.md

 | `lists` | Content for `Career`, `Links` or other lists        |
 | `works` | Content for `Portfolio` (either lists or showcases) |

 Many fields of lists and showcases, like description, footnote and tooltip, as well as the `Image` footnote, support inline HTML tags.
-Noted that `<a href="..."></a>` will be automatically applied Bootstrap classes.
+Note that `<a href="..."></a>` will be automatically applied Bootstrap classes.

 ### Images